After trade talks in U.S., China ramps up Brazilian soy purchases

 Map showing vessels carrying soybeans from Brazilhttps://tmsnrt.rs/2MossLs

-(Reporting by Karl Plume in Chicago, Hallie Gu and Dominique Patton in Beijing, Naveen Thukral in Singapore, and Roberto Samora in Sao Paulo; Editing by Simon Cameron-Moore)
+(Reporting by Karl Plume in Chicago, Hallie Gu and Dominique Patton in Beijing, Naveen Thukral in Singapore, and Roberto Samora in Sao Paulo; Editing by Simon Cameron-Moore and Steve Orlofsky)

 ((dominique.patton@thomsonreuters.com; +86 10 5669 2121; Reuters Messaging: dominique.patton.thomsonreuters.com@reuters.net))